zcraber/Justin-s-Script/README.md

 # Justin's Script
 This is a simple handwriting-style font I've designed with my cousin in an attempt to learn the font designing basics.
+It contains basic Latin script.